-- evaluating the performance, independence and qualifications of our independent auditors and determining whether to retain our existing independent auditors or engage new independent auditors; - · reviewing and approving the engagement of our independent auditors to perform audit services and any permissible non-audit services; - monitoring the rotation of partners of our independent auditors on our engagement team as required by law; - prior to engagement of any independent auditor, and at least annually thereafter, reviewing relationships that may reasonably be thought to bear on their independence, and assessing and otherwise taking the appropriate action to oversee the independence of our independent auditor; - reviewing our annual and quarterly financial statements and reports, including the disclosures contained under the caption "Management's Discussion and Analysis of Financial Condition and
+evaluating the performance, independence and qualifications of our independent auditors and determining whether to retain our existing independent auditors or engage new independent auditors;

+reviewing and approving the engagement of our independent auditors to perform audit services and any permissible non-audit services;

+monitoring the rotation of partners of our independent auditors on our engagement team as required by law;

+prior to engagement of any independent auditor, and at least annually thereafter, reviewing relationships that may reasonably be thought to bear on their independence, and assessing and otherwise taking the appropriate action to oversee the independence of our independent auditor;

-Results of Operations," and discussing the statements and reports with our independent auditors and management;
+reviewing our annual and quarterly financial statements and reports, including the disclosures contained under the caption "Management's Discussion and Analysis of Financial Condition and Results of Operations," and discussing the statements and reports with our independent auditors and management;

-- reviewing, with our independent auditors and management, significant issues that arise regarding accounting principles and financial statement presentation and matters concerning the scope, adequacy and effectiveness of our financial controls; - reviewing with management and our independent auditors any earnings announcements and other public announcements regarding material developments; - establishing procedures for the receipt, retention and treatment of complaints received by us regarding financial controls, accounting or auditing matters and other matters; - preparing the report that the SEC requires in our annual proxy statement; - reviewing and providing oversight of any related-party transactions in accordance with our related-party transaction policy and reviewing and monitoring compliance with legal and regulatory responsibilities, including our code of business conduct and ethics; - reviewing our major financial risk exposures, including the guidelines and policies to govern the process by which risk assessment and risk management are implemented; - reviewing, on a periodic basis, our investment policy; and - · reviewing and evaluating, on an annual basis, the performance of the Audit Committee and the Audit Committee charter.
+reviewing, with our independent auditors and management, significant issues that arise regarding accounting principles and financial statement presentation and matters concerning the scope, adequacy and effectiveness of our financial controls;

+reviewing with management and our independent auditors any earnings announcements and other public announcements regarding material developments;

+establishing procedures for the receipt, retention and treatment of complaints received by us regarding financial controls, accounting or auditing matters and other matters:

+preparing the report that the SEC requires in our annual proxy statement;

+reviewing and providing oversight of any related-party transactions in accordance with our related-party transaction policy and reviewing and monitoring compliance with legal and regulatory responsibilities, including our code of business conduct and ethics;

+reviewing our major financial risk exposures, including the guidelines and policies to govern the process by which risk assessment and risk management are implemented;

+reviewing, on a periodic basis, our investment policy; and

+reviewing and evaluating, on an annual basis, the performance of the Audit Committee and the Audit Committee charter.

-The Board reviews the Nasdaq listing standards definition of independence for Audit Committee members on an annual basis and has determined that all members of the Company's Audit Committee are independent (as independence is currently defined in Rule 5605(c)(2)(A) of the Nasdaq listing standards and Rule 10A-3 of the Exchange Act).
+The Board reviews the Nasdaq listing standards definition of independence for Audit Committee members on an annual basis and has determined that all members of the Audit Committee, including Dr. Huber, who will become a member of the Audit Committee effective immediately prior to the Annual Meeting, are independent (as independence is currently defined in Rule 5605(c)(2)(A) of the Nasdaq listing standards and Rule 10A-3 of the Exchange Act).